MosheL2680/super_django/readme.md

 The project should now be accessible at `http://127.0.0.1:8000/`.

+### Running with Docker

+1. Build the Docker image:

+    ```bash
+    docker build -t mydjangoapp .

+2. Run the Docker container, mapping port 8000 from the container to the host machine:

+    ```bash
+    docker run -p 8000:8000 mydjangoapp

 ## Usage

 1. Run the main shop page (index.html) with the "default browser" extensin.